 Car chases are an enduring staple in action movies.
 Almost every action flick includes one, because it just wouldn't feel complete without a cat-and-mouse chase between brooding heroes and scheming villains, each riding in their vehicles of choice.

 And it makes sense why car chases are so prevalent.
 The high-speed action represents the adrenaline-filled intensity of the conflict between good guys and bad guys, and we get to see cool cars and impressive choreography—at least when the car chase is executed well.

 The greatness of a car chase scene comes down to a lot of factors, including stuntwork finesse, camerawork and cinematography, the setting, the editing, and how it fits into the overall narrative.

 A great car chase isn't just about cars racing through streets; it's about properly escalating conflict between characters.

-Here are our picks for the best movie car chase scenes and what they did right to get our blood pumping.
+Here are my picks for the best movie car chase scenes and what they did right to get the blood pumping.

-We're excluding the James Bond and Fast & Furious movies, given how many car chases they have in every film.
+Note: I'm excluding James Bond and Fast & Furious movies, given how many car chases they have in every film.